MicrosoftDocs/dynamics365-guidance/guidance/resources/cs-dataverse-appinsights.md

 In addition to using Kusto queries directly within the Azure portal, you can use Azure Data Explorer Dashboards to visualize the results of these queries and create interactive, real-time reports.
 It's a powerful way to monitor and analyze the telemetry data from your Dynamics 365 Customer Service environment at a glance.
 We created a dashboard that you can directly import into your Azure Data Explorer environment.

 The dashboard file and the instructions to link it to your ApplicationInsights subscription are in the GitHub repo at [https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Customer%20Service/ComponentLibrary/AppInsights-Telemetry/Dataverse).

+The following image illustrates the layout of the dashboard based on sample data.

 :::image type="content" source="media/cs-dataverse-appinsights/Dashboard.png" alt-text="Screenshot of the Azure Data Expleror sample Dashboard." lightbox="media/cs-dataverse-appinsights/Dashboard.png":::

 With Azure Data Explorer dashboards, you can create interactive filters.
 You can filter by date ranges, specific regions, or even plugin names, so that you can explore data relevant to your specific needs.

-Once your dashboard is ready, you can take the following steps:
+Once your dashboard is ready, you can take the following steps|

 - Share the dashboard with anyone in your organization by granting them access to view or edit the dashboard in Azure Data Explorer.
 - Alternatively, embed the dashboard into your own portal or website using the embedding features provided by Azure.